GNS-S/advent-of-code-2023/README.md

 Every `{number of day}` folder expects an additional file inside titled `input.txt` with the input.

-To run, navigate to the day folder and run the appropriate .py file for the part.
+To run: navigate to a day folder, create and fill `input.txt` and run the appropriate part file via python e.g. `python3 part{1 or 2}.py`.